Honda Accord Crosstour Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Honda Accord Crosstour are $1,262 a year for full coverage.
-Comprehensive insurance costs an estimated $186 each year, collision costs $284, and liability insurance is estimated at $592.
-Liability-only coverage costs approximately $652 a year, with high-risk coverage costing $2,726 or more.
-Teenage drivers pay the highest rates at $5,124 a year or more.
+The average insurance rates for a Honda Accord Crosstour are $1,262 a year for full coverage.
+Comprehensive insurance costs around $186, collision costs $284, and liability costs around $592.
+Liability-only insurance costs as low as $652 a year, with high-risk driver insurance costing $2,726 or more.
+16-year-old drivers cost the most to insure at $5,124 a year or more.

 Average premium for full coverage: $1,262

-Prices include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all states and Accord Crosstour models.
+Full coverage includes $500 deductibles, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all states and for all Accord Crosstour models.

-For a driver in their 40's, Honda Accord Crosstour insurance prices go from the low end price of $652 for just liability coverage to a high rate of $2,726 for a driver that may need high-risk insurance.
+For the normal driver, Honda Accord Crosstour insurance rates go from the low end price of $652 for minimum levels of liability insurance to the much higher price of $2,726 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.